Team-Helix/HelixEngineAdd-on/README.md

 # HelixEngine Add-on

-Runs some tweaks which are not handled but Helix Engine itself (yet).
+Runs some tweaks for the OnePlus 5 which are not handled but Helix Engine itself (yet).